-- i.
-All VSV materials are forwarded to the students by the Senior School Coordinator. - ii.
-All VSL materials are mailed or emailed directly to the student. - iii.
-Student work to be sent away for correction and assessment is done so through the Front Office or directly via email. - iv.
-Regular telephone contact should be made with the VSV or VSL tutor.
-This should be arranged with the Senior School Coordinator. - v.
-Scheduling and supervision of SAC's will be organised by the Senior School Coordinator.
+- All VSV materials are forwarded to the students by the Senior School Coordinator. - All VSL materials are mailed or emailed directly to the student. - Student work to be sent away for correction and assessment is done so through the Front Office or directly via email. - Regular telephone contact should be made with the VSV or VSL tutor.
+This should be arranged with the Senior School Coordinator. - Scheduling and supervision of SAC's will be organised by the Senior School Coordinator.

 VSV subjects will not be timetabled.
 Students will receive one study line in which to complete the study.
 Where possible the Senior School Coordinator would attempt to have students studying the same VSV subject in study lessons at the same time.
+VSV subjects are not guaranteed tutorial assistance, however, the College will make every attempt to provide a supporting staff member.